Heatwave Grips France And Spain As Temps Set To Rise - UrduPoint

 "Hospitals are at capacity, but are keeping up with demand," Health Minister Brigitte Bourguignon told reporters in Vienne, near Lyon in the southeast.

-Schoolchildren have been told to stay at home in the 12 departments at alert level "red" and the health ministry activated a special heatwave hotline.
+Schoolchildren were told to stay at home in departments at alert level "red" and the health ministry activated a special heatwave hotline.

+Meanwhile rock and metal fans at the giant Hellfest in western France were sprayed with water from hoses and enormous vaporisers in front of the stage as they headbanged or bounced to an opening-day line-up including Deftones and The Offspring.

 "This is the earliest heatwave ever recorded in France" since 1947, said Matthieu Sorel, a climatologist at weather authority Meteo France.